- Hours & Locations

 Dartmouth Dining Services (DDS) prides itself on providing an inclusive dining experience for students with a range of dietary needs.
 Its safeguards and training protocols may mean your needs can be met as part of DDS' standard practices.

 Email DDS Dietitian Beth Rosenberger or call 603-646-1740 to learn more about what DDS offers or to schedule a meeting.
-For questions regarding religious dining accommodations, please contact Robert Lester.
+For questions regarding religious dining accommodations, please email lynda.a.borowy@dartmouth.edu.
 All dining meal plan exceptions, modifications or alterations are handled via the Student Accessibility Services Office (SAS) here on campus.
 Click here to access the SAS page.

 All meal plan changes must be completed by the third day of classes, at the beginning of each term.